 The FM and its variants were in continuous production from 1977 to 2001.
 Mine appears to have been manufactured in 1999.
 An FM3a appeared in 2001 for a brief and glorious last hurrah before succumbing to the inevitable triumph of digital photography, though the FM3a was more a hybrid of the FM2 and the FE2.

-I had been considering acquiring a film camera for a while and had been watching a few used camera sites.
-Then one Thursday this camera appeared on KEH.com — ‘The World’s Largest Pre-Owned Camera Store’.
+I had been considering acquiring a film camera for a while and in the last month had been watching a few used camera sites.
+Then on Thursday of last week this camera appeared on KEH.com — ‘The World’s Largest Pre-Owned Camera Store’.
 The only problem — it was expensive.
 No, it wasn’t.
 It was expensive relative to other FM series cameras I had seen.
 But it cost more because it was newer, and in excellent condition.
 I should have bought it instead of prevaricating, but, prevaricate I did.
 Which was just as well, because the next morning I got an email from KEH offering 15% off film cameras and 20% off lenses.
 On Thursday it was expensive; on Friday it was a bargain.
 I ordered it.
-A few days later it arrived, together with an equally nice 50mm f1.8 AI Nikkor.
+This morning it arrived, together with an equally nice 50mm f1.8 AI Nikkor.

 Maybe.
 A little.